[Please Login]

 History & Meaning

 As the name implies, Navratri relates to the festival of “9 nights”.
 It begins on the first day of Ashwina of the bright fortnight (September / October).
-Historically it a triumph of good over evil and a time when the Supreme Lord is worshipped in the mother form of Maa Durga, Lakshmi & Saraswati (female forms).
+Historically it signifies a triumph of good over evil and a time when the Supreme Lord is worshipped in the mother form of Maa Durga, Lakshmi & Saraswati (female forms)

 The day after Navratri i.e. the 10th day after Ashwina, is Dussera which celebrates the victory of Lord Shri Rama over Ravana.
 Ravana is burnt in effigy, often giant dummies of Ravana stuffed with fireworks are shot with arrows until they blow up before a large, applauding audience.